Trekking Ushuaia: A Guide to Hiking in Ushuaia

 Ruta Nacional 3 is the road that leads from Ushuaia to the national park.

-The highway ends at Lapataia Bay and is the end of the national park (at the end of the end of the world, one might say.
+The highway actually crosses the entire country, ending here at Lapataia Bay, also marking the end of the national park (at the end of the end of the world, one might say).

 There are a number of short, easy hikes along Ruta 3 from the Alakush Visitor Center to Lapataia Bay.

-These hikes range from half an hour to an hour and a half, all are officially classified as easy.
+These hikes range from as short as 20 minutes and upwards of an hour and a half.
+All are classified as easy.

-The views do not disappoint and offer a great effort/reward ratio for those that don’t want to hike much but want to see the park or those that just finished a longer trail and want to chill.
+The views do not disappoint and offer a great low effort/high reward ratio for those that don’t want to hike much but want to see the park or those that just finished a longer trail and want to chill.

 Here’s a list of the 6 very short and easy trails in the Lapataia region.